Unitas $UP will be listed on MEXC Exchange Pair with UP/USDT on March 13th at 10:00 (UTC)

 Confirm the token contract address from official sources

-Without these, users cannot clearly understand Unitas or $UP.
+Without these, users cannot clearly understand or $UP.
 Before trading, users should know the project’s goal, design, and risks.
-For insights and guidance, checking latest crypto news and updates can help investors make more informed decisions.
+For insights and guidance, checking latest Blockchain news and market updates can help investors make more informed decisions.

-The listing link points to MEXC pre-market trading for Unitas ($UP).
-Pre-market lets users place orders before regular trading, but rules vary by exchange and token.
+This link points to pre-market trading for ($UP).
+Pre-market lets users place orders before regular trading, but rules vary by exchange.

 Trading pairs (e.g., vs USDT)